danielpclark/webpacker-rs/README.md

 invalidation work as intended._

 The recommended way to use this is to have a helper method write the mapped file name right to the generated webpage HTML source.
-So if you're using handlebars or terra then you could do something like:
+So if you're using [handlebars](https://github.com/sunng87/handlebars-rust) or [tera](https://github.com/Keats/tera) then you could do something like:

     <script src="public{{ manifest.get("application.js") }}"></script>